☣️ UN 2925 • CLASS 4

 UN 2925 — Flammable solid, corrosive, organic, n.o

 HAZMAT RADIO NOTE — UN 2925 Product: Flammable solid, corrosive, organic, n.o.s.
-Class 4 / Flammable Solid / ERG 134 PPE: Level B minimum; SCBA required; full chemical-resistant suit due to corrosive properties; avoid all contact with skin and eyes ISOLATION: ERG 134: Initial isolation 50m in all directions; if tank/rail car involved in fire isolate 800m in all directions ACTION: Stage upwind · Isolate · Deny entry · Request HazmatRADIO
+Class 4 / Flammable Solid / ERG 134 PPE: Level B minimum with positive-pressure SCBA and chemical-resistant clothing; upgrade to Level A if vapors, splash or unknown toxicity warrant it.
+ISOLATION: ERG 134: Initial isolation 50m in all directions; if tank/rail car involved in fire isolate 800m in all directions ACTION: Stage upwind · Isolate · Deny entry · Request HazmatRADIO

 Use for: Quick radio or face-to-face size-up.
 Short, structured, field-ready.